-Seller shall obtain and maintain in full force and effect during the life of this Agreement 19.1 and thereafter as provided herein, policies of insurance covering all operations engaged in by this Agreement, which shall be formally agreed with insurance companies authorized

-- (a) Workman's Compensation Insurance: Seller shall provide and maintain Workmen's Compensation Insurance as required by the Workmen's Compensation Act of the Commonwealth of Puerto Rico.
-Seller shall also be responsible for compliance with said Workmen's Compensation Act by all his subcontractors, agents, and invitees.
-Seller shall furnish PREPA a certificate from the State Insurance Fund showing that all personnel employed in the work are covered by the Workmen's Compensation Insurance, in accordance with this Agreement.
+- 19.1 SELLER shall obtain and maintain, and shall require subcontractors to obtain and maintain, in full force and effect during the life of this Agreement and thereafter as provided herein, policies of insurance covering all operations engaged in by this Agreement, which shall be formally agreed with insurance companies authorized to do business in Puerto Rico, and to that effect it shall provide in original certificates of insurance and endorsements, as follows: - (a) Workman's Compensation Insurance: SELLER shall provide and maintain Workmen's Compensation Insurance as required by the Workmen's Compensation Act of the Commonwealth of Puerto Rico.
+SELLER - shall also be responsible for compliance with said Workmen's Compensation Act by all his subcontractors, agents, and invitees.
+SELLER shall furnish PREPA a certificate from the State Insurance Fund showing that all personnel employed in the work are covered by the Workmen's Compensation Insurance, in accordance with this Agreement.
 Imported technical personnel are exempted, as per Act of May 16, 1958 No 16.
-Seller shall furnish evidence of such exemption and certificate from the insurance carrier covering said personnel. ------ - (b) Commercial General Liability Insurance: Seller shall provide and maintain Commercial General Liability Insurance with limits of \$1,000,000 per occurrence and \$2,000,000 aggregate. ----- - (c) Automobile Liability Insurance: Seller shall provide and maintain Automobile Liability Insurance with limits of \$1,000,000 combined single limit covering all owned, non-owned and hired automobiles. -----
+SELLER shall furnish evidence of such exemption and certificate from the insurance carrier covering said personnel.